-If you match with an au pair who is outside of the U.S., it will take between 4-6 weeks for your au pair to arrive and we handle all of the pre-arrival details such as flights and assisting with the visa process.
-We also have au pairs already in the U.S. who have varying available start dates.
+Our au pairs arrive year-round.
+Select the arrival date that works best for you and your au pair, and request a match by the corresponding deadline.
+It takes approximately five weeks for your au pair to obtain a visa, complete the Au Pair USA Online Academy and travel to the U.S. We also have au pairs already in the U.S. who have varying available start dates.
 Contact us to learn more about available in-country au pairs.

 We are very selective about who is accepted into our program.
 Every au pair completes an extensive application and undergoes a thorough background check and in-person interview.
 This information is available to families during the matching process.

 Yes, in order to qualify for the program au pairs must speak conversational English.
 InterExchange verifies each applicant’s English abilities during the application process.
 You will also have the opportunity to interview potential au pairs to make sure you are comfortable with their English abilities.
 You will be surprised at how quickly an au pair’s English improves once in the U.S.